Clinical trials

 After a drug is launched, the long-term effects may still be monitored, sometimes referred to as postmarketing studies or phase IV studies.

 The decision to participate in a clinical trial is one you should carefully consider.
 It is important to discuss clinical trial participation with your family and your physician.
 If you are considering participating in a clinical trial click here to read a clinical trial FAQ page.
-MPN Research Foundation maintains a database of clinical trials – click here
+You can find a data base of clinical trials on the MPN Research Foundation website here, or if you look for a special country at ClinicalTrials.gov